Contact improvisation in context

 This is where Contact Festival Kuala Lumpur steps in.
-Now in its seventh year, the friendly small-scale international festival seeks to gather practitioners, teachers, dancers, students, and the public where participants can exchange knowledge and study with exeperienced teachers.
+Now in its eighth year, the friendly small-scale international festival seeks to gather practitioners, teachers, dancers, students, and the public where participants can exchange knowledge and study with exeperienced teachers.
 Participants will be in residence at Rimbun Dahan, a residential arts complex located just outside the edge of the city.
 They will be spending seven days from morning till night in various activities to facilitate their own investigation into movement material and to find avenues for collaborating with others.

 For a brief write-up on the first festival in the Contact Quarterly journal, click here.

 Contact improvisation is a dance form where the physical contact between two people provides the starting point for movement exploration.
 This is done via active perception to subtle shifts in weight, balance, and momentum.
 Contact improvisation encourages the development of a creative mind, engenders spontaneity and expands ones physical abilities.